-Courses that are deemed to possess equivalent content such that students may receive credit for only one of the courses.
+Courses that are deemed to possess equivalent content such that they are considered to be interchangeable across all programs, and students may receive credit for only one of the courses.
 Equivalent status must be honoured by both or all colleges involved.